seoninja13/lead-gen-handyman/documentation/architecture/README.md

 - Alternative AI service for content generation
 - Used for service description enhancement
 - Provides intelligent search capabilities

+### OpenRouter MCP Server

+- Provides web search capabilities using AI models
+- Enriches business data with detailed information
+- Saves enriched data to the businesses table in the enriched_data column
+- Uses Google's Gemini 2.0 Flash as the primary model with fallback options

+### Brave Search MCP Server

+- Alternative web search provider
+- Provides privacy-focused search results
+- Used as a backup for OpenRouter web search

 ## Security Architecture